Skip to main content

 • IC 15-16-5 — Indiana Pesticide Registration Law.

-Indiana follows a containment-rule approach similar to Illinois and Kansas.
-Commercial fertilizer and pesticide dealers with bulk liquid storage must build containment sized to hold the largest tank plus freeboard for precipitation, with impermeable liners, documented inspection schedules, and rinsate-recovery for pesticide loading pads.
-Farm-use storage for the farm operator's own use is treated less prescriptively but still falls under federal SPCC (40 CFR 112) at 1,320 gallons aggregate oil and EPCRA Tier II thresholds for hazardous substances.
-Corn-and-soy-heavy central and northern Indiana co-ops routinely engineer 110% containment as the standard, using reinforced concrete or steel with epoxy liners rated for UAN, ammonium thiosulfate, and liquid starter blends.
+Indiana uses a containment-rule approach like Illinois and Kansas.
+Commercial fertilizer and pesticide dealers with bulk liquid storage must build containment to hold the largest tank plus extra for rain, with impermeable liners, inspection schedules, and rinsate-recovery for pesticide pads.
+Farm-use storage for personal use is less strict but must meet federal SPCC (40 CFR 112) at 1,320 gallons of oil and EPCRA Tier II thresholds for hazardous substances.
+Central and northern Indiana co-ops often use 110% containment with reinforced concrete or steel and epoxy liners for UAN, ammonium thiosulfate, and liquid starter blends.

 Petroleum USTs — IDEM Office of Land Quality